avine/ng-libs/projects/form-stepper/README.md

   <form-stepper-container [fsFormGroupRoot]="formGroup" #formStepper>
     <!--
       `formStepperMain` directive is optional and allows you to customize the template of the current step.
+      To do so, use the `formStepper.main$` observable which exposes the current step details.

-      If the directive is not present, the `formStepperStep` template is displayed as current step content.
+      Note: if the directive is not present, the `formStepperStep` template is displayed as the current step content.
-      Therefore, you need to display the step title, the previous and next buttons directly in each step template.
+      And therfore, you need to display the step title, the previous and next buttons directly in each step template.
     -->
     <ng-template formStepperMain>
       <ng-container *ngIf="formStepper.main$ | async as main">